FAQ

 Why don’t extensions work in Trivalent?

-Extensions in Trivalent are disabled by default, for security reasons it is not advised to use them.
+Extensions in Trivalent are disabled by default, for security reasons, it is not advised to use them.
 If you want content/ad blocking, that is already built into Trivalent and enabled by default.
 If you require extensions, you can re-enable them by disabling the Disable Extensions

 toggle under chrome://settings/security